 - When a molecule is present within the mixture, where elements of a component interfere with its detection.

 It is hard to distinguish from a transition state.
-It is a state that corresponds to a potential energy at the higher level long with reaction coordinate.
-It is a type of chemical reaction that comprises of a particular configuration along a reaction coordinate.
+It is a state that corresponds to potential energy at a higher level along with a reaction coordinate.
+It is a type of chemical reaction that comprises a particular configuration along a reaction coordinate.

 Here cage effects cannot be taken into consideration.
-In chemistry, cage effect illustrates how molecular properties are affected by its surroundings.
+In chemistry, the cage effect illustrates how molecular properties are affected by their surroundings.
 The cage particle must diffuse from its solvent cage in order to interact with other molecules.